Born series for the photon diffusion equation perturbing the Robin boundary condition: Introduction

 \section{Introduction}

 Diffusion is often seen in different subfields of science and engineering.
 In particular, light propagation in turbid media such as biological tissue is governed by the diffusion equation except near sources and boundaries \cite{Ishimaru78}.
 There are scattering and absorption in the medium and they are characterized by the diffusion and absorption coefficients in the diffusion equation, or the photon diffusion equation emphasizing the existence of the absorption term.
 In addition to its importance in natural science, diffusion in random media has been utilized in medicine \cite{Yodh-Chance95}.
-Diffuse optical tomography is a near-infrared version of X-ray computed tomography \cite{Boas-etal2001}, for which inverse problems are to determine the diffusion coefficient, the absorption coefficient, or both from boundary measurements \cite{Arridge99,Arridge-Schotland09}.
-One way to formulate diffuse optical tomography is to treat inhomogeneity such as tumors in biological tissue as perturbation and solve the inverse problem of finding the perturbation from a known reference medium.
-Another way is to solve the nonlinear inverse problem iteratively by minimizing the corresponding cost function.
-In either way, it is crucial to have solutions of the diffusion equation in a simple form for computing tomographic images at a practical speed.
+Diffuse optical tomography (DOT) is a near-infrared version of X-ray computed tomography \cite{Boas-etal2001}, for which inverse problems are to determine the diffusion coefficient, the absorption coefficient, or both from boundary measurements \cite{Arridge99,Arridge-Schotland09}.
+Brain activity has been investigated by near-infrared spectroscopy from boundary measurements of diffuse light \cite{Hoshi16}.

 At the depth of about ten times the transport mean free path, the energy density of light, which is governed by the Maxwell equations, starts to obey the diffusion equation via the mesoscopic regime of the radiative transport equation \cite{Ryzhik-Papanicolaou-Keller96,Yoo-Liu-Alfano90}.
 Therefore for highly scattering media such as biological tissue, the diffusion regime becomes dominant.
 Hence it is common to assume that the diffusion regime spans the whole domain including the boundary.
-Then the energy density of light in the medium is obtained as the solution to the diffusion equation with the Robin boundary condition.
+Then the energy density of light in the medium is obtained as the solution to the photon diffusion equation with the Robin boundary condition.